gulfiliz/gulfiliz.github.io/_posts/2026-02-20-erotapokriseis-ix.md

 Science answers "how."
 The mechanism, the measurable.
 Literature answers what it is actually like, what living from the inside feels like.
 A scientific law can tell me the truth, but it cannot tell me what it was to lose my grandmother.
 Ivan Karamazov's question doesn't get solved in any equation.
 I carry both because neither is enough on its own.
 Physics gives me the structure of the world; literature gives me what it means to live inside that structure.
 And maybe the part I love most: both are looking at the same thing.
 Seeing why a cyclotomic structure breaks symmetry at exactly that point, and seeing why a Chekhov story aches at exactly that sentence, feel to me like the same kind of understanding.
 Noticing the pattern beneath the surface.
 It isn't a coincidence that Zhivago is both a doctor and a poet.
 Those two are the same person's attention, turned in different directions.
 So I don't choose.
 Science tells me how the world works, literature tells me what it is like to be in it.
 Without one, the other would stay incomplete.
 That's just how it is. :)

+---

+**8) Q:** What do you admit you have terrible taste in?

+**A:** Ahahah, what a cute question.
+When I came to America I noticed something: everyone decorates everything so beautifully.
+I absolutely don't get home decor.
+I'm hopeless at it.
+So when I bought my first place, I didn't get any knick-knacks or decorations.
+Let's just say it might be the most minimalist home in the world.
+As an excuse, I get to go "oh those just collect dust, I'm a minimalist."
+It's not like I don't try when no one's around, but no, it never works, nothing ever looks right.
+Even the walls are bare. :) That's just how I am, what can I do.

+---

+**9) Q:** What is the most attractive intellectual quality?

+**A:** Intellectual humility.

+I find it very attractive when someone is intelligent enough to think deeply, but humble enough to know that intelligence does not make them superior.
+I like people who can say “I don’t know” without feeling diminished by it.
+For me, the most attractive intellectual quality is not having read the most books, knowing the most theories, or winning every argument.
+It is the ability to remain serious, curious, and honest in front of truth.
+I do not like performative intelligence.
+I do not like people who use knowledge to humiliate others, decorate their ego, or make every conversation a competition.
+That kind of intelligence feels vulgar to me.

+What I admire is quieter: someone who thinks carefully, listens carefully, changes their mind when necessary, and does not need to turn every thought into a performance.
+A beautiful mind, for me, is not only sharp.
+It is also disciplined, generous, and humble.

+---